dougalstanton/git-checklist/README.md

 numbers.
 Any more than that and the checkboxes no longer line up --- not pretty!

-If you're in a branch you have to `git checkout` another branch in order to add a TODO to that second branch's list.
-This is the first thing I'm planning to change.

 It doesn't cope very well with not being somewhere inside a repository.
 It shouldn't wreck anything but the error message isn't very refined.